apocalypticartcollective/eft/_drafts/2025-02-03-Abrasion-Two.md

 'Been a long strange trip, hasn't it?'

 'Oh, please.'
-The customer made a face closer to familiarity than frustration, but creeping toward the latter.
+The customer made a face closer to familiarity than frustration, but edging toward the latter.

 'OK, really?
 Are we going to go there?
 I don't like living in the past hon.
 Look at where I work!
 I sell booze for a living.
 And, I'd offer to pour you another, but ...'